m-masterton/Max-Notes/Zettlekasten/Function of Operating Systems.md

 ### Purpose of an Operating System

 >[!defi] Definition (Operating System)
->An **operating system** is a piece of software that lets people interact with a computer and manages computer hardware and software resources.
+>An **operating system (OS)** is a piece of software that lets people interact with a computer and manages computer hardware and software resources.
 It also provides services for computer programs.
 Common examples include Microsoft Windows, macOS, Linux, iOS and Android.

 Operating systems need to:
 + Control the hardware of a computer system